 - Pathways Into Darkness had its ammunition management integrated into its inventory system, in which everything that can hold another item (including guns that hold a magazine and magazines that hold bullets) were treated as generic "containers" openable with a click of their disclosure triangle (exactly the same as the Macintosh Finder's list view, similar to Windows Explorer's TreeView), and items can be moved in and out of each other with a drag and drop.
 Individual magazines and the bullets in each one are all tracked as separate items, although you can not repack bullets from one magazine to another.
 In case you're wondering how all this works in the heat of combat, the game pauses whenever you click outside its main window.

-- The Marathon trilogy neatly sidesteps the whole issue by having no reload function, your character instead only reloads after emptying a weapon.
+- The Marathon trilogy neatly sidesteps the whole issue by having no reload button, your character instead only reloads after emptying a weapon.